Boufe will be ending operations end of June 2020 due to the end of their lease.

-They offered brunch menu item from 10am to 3pm with recommended dishes such as Triple B ($21 nett) that stands for Boufe’s Big Breakfast and Eggs Benedict ($16), Smoked Salmon Croissant ($17), Guacamole Breakfast ($16) and Brioche French Toast ($17).
+The cafe offered brunch menu items from 9am to 6pm with recommended dishes such as Triple B ($20) that stands for Boufe’s Big Breakfast, Eggs Benedict ($16), Smoked Salmon Croissant ($17), Guacamole Breakfast ($16) and Brioche French Toast ($17).

-We ordered The Triple B ($21 nett) that came with a little of everything on a single plate.
-Those luxurious- looking runny scrambled eggs outshone the rest and captured my attention.
+I ordered The Triple B ($21) that came with a little of everything on a single plate.
+Those luxurious looking runny scrambled eggs outshone the rest and captured my attention.

 The streaky bacon left a deeper impression with its crispy honey glazed coating and ba kwa (barbequed pork) taste.

-The Strawberry Shortcake ($8 nett), the most expensive item on their pastry menu, was probably a dollar more expensive than elsewhere.
-Pretty decent, I would say, and maybe not memorable.
+The Strawberry Shortcake ($8), was probably a dollar more expensive than elsewhere.
+Pretty decent, photogenic, but maybe not that memorable.

 The Chocolate Tart ($5.50) had the most interesting looks among the pastries.
 It resembled much of the colours of the café interior, mainly black and white, and also shaped the ‘yin-yang’ logo in Taoism.

-A cup of Flat White or Latte will cost $4.80 whereas flavoured latte such as vanilla, hazelnut or caramel will cost $5.50 or $6.50 for the iced versions.
+A cup of Flat White or Latte will cost $5.00 whereas flavoured latte such as vanilla, hazelnut or caramel will cost $5.50 or $6.50 for the iced versions.

 One of the intriguing drinks that would make a refreshing after-meal beverage would be the Charcoal Lemonade.
 Looking blackish, and made with freshly squeezed lemons.